inxm-ai/enterprise-mcp-bridge/app/app_facade/pfusch_ui_prompt.md

 >     .find(Boolean);
 >   ```
 > Failing to do this means later DOM queries (like `.absences-list`) will silently return `null`.
+>
+> If you use `querySelector` for a child that is actually the root node, you will not find it—`querySelector` only searches descendants, not the node itself.

 ### 7. Events and Communication